Robotics I

 Computer exercise

 • The computer exercise accompanying the lecture is worked on independently at home.
 In the exercise, the topics of the tutorials are deepened with tasks on a six-axis kinematics and at the same time the use of the Matlab software from Mathworks® is trained.
-All materials for the computer exercise are provided in StudIP.

 Contact